KaRm3/LutrisWinInstaller/README.md

 # LutrisWinInstaller

-A simple bash script to add and configure preinstalled Windows game to lutris.
+A simple bash script to add and configure preinstalled Windows games to lutris.